Laurie Davidson is Your New Internet Boyfriend

 I just hope that, if anything, it makes people interested in this guy from Stratford who has been celebrated as a writer … people who have a preconceived idea about Shakespeare.
 I’m excited in the possibility of people watching the show and being inspired to go out and see these plays.
 Because I think that’s the way – to read them is not the same.
 His plays were written to be seen and heard and performed.
 I’m excited about, hopefully, people having more of an interest in that and getting something from those plays because of Will.

-Photography by Atisha Paulson; Styled by Jess Mederos; Grooming by Sae-Ryun Song for Defacto; Retouching by Micke Racz
+Photography by Atisha Paulson; Styled by Jess Mederos; Grooming by Sae-Ryun Song for Defacto; Retouching by Mike Racz

 This is paid content produced for an advertiser by New York Brand Studio.
 The editorial staff of Vulture did not play a role in its creation.